 Yellow jackets are a type of wasp and are typically considered the most aggressive stinging insect.
 They are black and yellow with a thin waist and elongated wings.

-Bees, wasps, and yellow jackets can inflict painful stings, which may cause serious health issues for those with allergies.
+Bees, wasps, hornets, and yellow jackets can inflict painful stings, which may cause serious health issues for those with allergies.
 Wasps can also cause structural damage by digging and removing small strips of wood.
 Unwanted nests around your home or building cause uneasiness in your yard, and they can be very dangerous to remove yourself.

 "Brad removed a wasp nest, he was very professional and knowledgeable."